mummydg/mummydg.github.io/about.md

 ---

 <img src = "~/images/hiking.png" align="left">
-I am a fourth-year graduate student.
-I grew up in Seattle.
-I like to golf, read, and play softball in my spare time, and am an aspiring yet inept second violin in the Madison Community Orchestra.

-I am the Forrest Gump of the Seattle Mariners, as I've been lucky enough to be present for The Double, Randy Johnson's 19K game, Ichiro's first hit, and 3 of their 4 no-hitters.
-I <a href=""{{ site.baseurl }}/images/felix_perfect_visitors.jpg">kept score</a> for one of them, and was listening on the radio for the one I missed (Bosio '93).
+I am a post-doctoral research associate at Duke.
+I grew up in Seattle, attended Whitman College in Walla Walla, WA*, and did my graduate work at the University of Wisconsin -- Madison.

+My hobbies include tennis, languages, playing baseball & softball, watching MLB and the Carolina Hurricanes, talking about electric cars, and playing that spelling bee game on the NYT app.

+I have an ever-growing <a href="https://open.spotify.com/playlist/2SLqGJgTeSdgfPUCh9K5ml?si=_o68yjrDT5e5WyzfQVoXXA">old-time-style country music playlist</a> on Spotify.

+*The Town So Nice They Named It Twice

 ### Contact me